ai-cam/ai-cam.github.io/_projects/automating-data-analysis-with-large-language-model-agents.md

     name: Boris Bolliet
     role: Department of Physics
 ---
-This project explores how Large Language Models (LLMs) can be harnessed to automate and optimise scientific research workflows, enabling discoveries to be made faster and more reliably than ever before.
+This project investigates how Large Language Models (LLMs) can be deployed within multi-agent systems to streamline and enhance scientific research workflows, accelerating the pace and reliability of discovery.
 Leveraging custom *multi-agent AI systems*, the team builds intelligent research assistants that can plan, execute and check complex tasks — from data analysis and simulation to idea generation and manuscript drafting.

 This work extends beyond conventional LLM use by designing autonomous agents that collaborate like expert humans: assigning roles (e.g., idea generator, critic, engineer), breaking problems into manageable steps, and cross-verifying outputs.
 These agents have already demonstrated the ability to reproduce sophisticated cosmological data analyses in minutes rather than hours, a task previously requiring significant expert time.